-Findings from the latest National Health and Morbidity Survey show that 2.3% of Malaysian adults are experiencing depression.
-It may seem like a small percentage, but when put to scale, is actually equivalent to about half a million adults in Malaysia.
-This, coupled with the estimates for anxiety and extreme stress accounts for 1 in 4 Malaysian adults being affected by a mental health condition.*
+Findings from the National Health and Morbidity Survey 2019 show that 2.3% of Malaysian adults are experiencing depression.
+It may seem like a small percentage, but when put to scale, it is equivalent to about half a million adults in Malaysia.
+This, coupled with the estimates for anxiety and extreme stress, accounts for 1 in 4 Malaysian adults being affected by a mental health condition.*

 *Please note the figures shared are pre-pandemic official survey results.
 The number of Malaysian adults experiencing symptoms of depression, anxiety, and stress is now expected to be significantly higher.

-According to the WHO, depression is expected to be the largest contributor to disease burden by 2030.
+According to the WHO, depression is expected to be the most significant contributor to the disease burden by 2030.

-Yet many people still find it difficult to open up about any mental health problems due to the existing stigma surrounding mental health.
+Yet many people still find it challenging to open up about mental health problems in the workplace due to the stigma surrounding mental health.
 It is as though people would rather suffer in silence than risk the possibility of being fired or regarded as incompetent or unwell.

-Corporate management teams must work toward shifting their employees’ outlook on mental health, if for no other reason than because the mental wellbeing of their employees impacts business.
-According to the WHO, two of the most common mental health conditions, depression, and anxiety cost the global economy as much as US$ 1 trillion per year in lost productivity.
+Corporate management teams must work toward shifting their employees’ outlook on mental health, if for no other reason than because the mental well-being of their employees impacts business.
+According to the WHO, two of the most common mental health conditions, depression, and anxiety, cost the global economy as much as US$ 1 trillion annually in lost productivity.

 Fortunately, some companies have already taken steps in the right direction.

-As part of their standard Employee Assistance Programs (EAPs), some employees are provided with e-learning materials, resources to help them learn how to address personal problems, and are also taught practical tools to help them reach out to a co-worker who they suspect might not be feeling okay.
+As part of their standard Employee Assistance Programs (EAPs), some employees are provided with e-learning materials and resources to help them address personal problems and are also taught practical tools to help them reach out to a co-worker they suspect might not be feeling okay.

-Following the outbreak of Covid-19, Malaysia Aviation Group (MAG) launched their own EAP to help their employees cope with the challenges of being in lockdown and working from home.
-Employees are provided with tips to adapt to the new normal, as well as access to financial counselling and financial literacy courses to empower any lifestyle transitions.
-The EAP was later enhanced with MHeart, a psychological wellbeing digital platform by Naluri, in order to promote holistic health care.
+Following the outbreak of Covid-19, Malaysia Aviation Group (MAG) launched its EAP to help its employees cope with the challenges of being in lockdown and working from home.
+Employees were provided tips to adapt and access financial counselling and financial literacy courses to empower lifestyle transitions.
+The EAP was later enhanced with MHeart, a psychological well-being digital platform by Naluri, to promote holistic health care.

 How mental health affects business

-A survey by AIA Vitality reports that organisations lose a total of 73.3 days per employee per year due to absence and presenteeism, costing each employer, on average, RM1.46 million per month.
+A survey by AIA Vitality reports that organisations lose 73.3 days per employee per year due to absence and presenteeism, costing each employer, on average, RM1.46 million per month.
 In 2018, mental health conditions in the workplace were estimated to have cost the Malaysian economy RM14.46 billion.

-Leaving the mental health of employees unchecked can lead to disastrous effects, not only for the employees, but also the company’s wellbeing.
+Leaving employees’ mental health unchecked can have disastrous effects on the employees and the company’s well-being.
 When employees are burdened by stress without a proper way to deal with it, the impact will transfer to the quality of their work, resulting in wasted time and resources required to make up for the slack.

 Investing in employee well-being is an investment that pays off.
 A recent WHO-led study estimated that for every US$ 1 put into scaled-up treatment for common mental disorders, there is a return of US$ 4 in improved health and productivity.
-It’s evident that happy and cared for employees will result in a more productive and loyal workforce.
+Happy and cared-for employees will result in a more productive and loyal workforce.